plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - Role assignments for the Circle's Roles

-**Accountabilities:**
+**Redevabilités:**

-- Defining Roles and/or Policies via the Circle's Governance Process to enact its Purpose and Accountabilities
+- Defining Roles and/or Policies via the Circle's Governance Process to enact its Purpose and Redevabilités
 - Assigning Associés to the Circle’s Roles, monitoring the fit, and re-assigning Roles to other Associés to optimize fit
 - Judging the relative value of Circle efforts on request to resolve priority conflicts across Roles

-_The Circle Lead also holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._
+_The Circle Lead also holds all Redevabilités on the Circle to the extent they are not covered by the Circle's Roles or processes._

 ## Circle Rep

 **Purpose:** Tensions relevant to process in a broader Circle channeled out and resolved.

-**Accountabilities:**
+**Redevabilités:**

 - Seeking to understand Tensions conveyed by Role-fillers within the Circle
 - Discerning Tensions appropriate to process within a broader Circle that holds the Circle